MING: A Functional Approach to Learning Molecular Generative Models: REPRESENTING MOLECULES AS FUNCTIONS

-For a given graph $\mathcal{G}$, we denote its weighted graph Laplacian by $L_w = D - W$, where $D = \text{diag}\left(\text{sum}(W_{c:})\right)$ with $c$ is a column index.
-Its topological space $\mathcal{T}$ becomes the space of $L_w$'s eigenvectors, which we use as node coordinate inputs to INRs, $\phi_{n} \in \mathcal{T}$.
-In addition, we denote a molecule signal $y \in \mathcal{Y}$, a trainable latent vector $z \in \mathcal{Z}$, and an INR network $\theta$.
-While modeling node-related information, we have an implicit neural representation, $y={\theta}\left(z, \phi_n\right)$ and $y$ encodes atom types, modeling edge information between two nodes $\{i, j\}$, we replace the node coordinate by an edge coordinate as $y={\theta}\left(z, \phi_{n_i} \odot \phi_{n_j} \right)$ where $y$ encodes edge types and $\odot$ is the Hadamard product.
-We thus define an edge-coordinate input by directly taking the element-wise product between corresponding node-coordinate inputs, $\phi_e \triangleq \phi_{n_i} \odot \phi_{n_j}$ and $\phi_{n_i}, \phi_{n_j} \in \mathcal{T}$.
-As the explicit representation of functions is not accessible, we instead represent each function evaluation using a triplet that includes the function's input and output.
-Specially, for given a topology input $\phi$, we evaluate its corresponding function output $y$, and define the function evaluation as $s \triangleq (\phi, z, y)$.
-Here, $\phi$ can be either a node- or edge-coordinate input, $y$ is the associated molecular signal type, and $z$ is a latent input facilitating the parametric representation of functions.
-We now present functional denoising probabilistic models for molecules.
+\paragraph{Edge Input Coordinates} Modeling the bond types of molecules using INRs requires the incorporation of edge input coordinate systems.
+A straightforward approach is to use the pairwise product of node coordinates.
+Specifically, for a given edge between two nodes $\{i,j\}$, we define the edge input coordinate as $\phi_{e_{ij}} \triangleq \phi_{n_i} \odot \phi_{n_j}$, where $\odot$ is the Hadamard product.
+The conditional-INR edge mapping is then represented as $y = \theta(\phi_e, z)$, with $y$ encoding edge types, and $\phi_{n_i}, \phi_{n_j} \in \mathcal{T}$.

+\paragraph{Function Evaluations} Since the explicit representation of functions is not accessible, we instead represent each function by a set of function evaluations $f \triangleq \{ s \triangleq (\phi, z, y) | \phi \in \mathcal{T} \left[ \times \mathcal{T}\right], z \in \mathcal{Z}, y \in \mathcal{Y}\}$, where each function evaluation $s$ is represented as a triplet that includes the function's input and output.
+Specifically, given a topology input $\phi$, we evaluate its corresponding function output $y$ and define the function evaluation as $s \triangleq (\phi, z, y)$.
+Here, $\phi$ can be a node- or edge-coordinate input, $y$ is the associated molecular signal type, and $z$ is a trainable latent input that facilitates parameter sharing between functions.
+We now present a novel denoising diffusion probabilistic model for molecule functions.